mist64/cbmbus_doc/3 Commodore DOS.md

 What is usually called a disk drive and is associated with a primary address is actually a **unit**, because a unit can have more than one drive in its enclosure, like two mechanisms for two diskettes.
 Drives are numbered starting with 0, and there is no upper limit to the number of drives.

-Every drive has its own filesystem.
-The encoding of all text is ASCII/PETSCII: While all Commodore computers use the PETSCII variant, the difference is irrelevant for all commands and names, XXX

-A filesystem has a name of an unspecified maximum size (but 16 characters Commodore devices) and a two-character ID.

-A filesystem contains an unsorted set of files.
+Every drive has its own independent filesystem.
+A filesystem has a name, a two-character ID, and contains an unsorted set of files.
 All files have a unique **name** and a file **type**, and have to be at least one byte in size[^1].

+DOS does not specify a maximum size for disk or file names, but the limit for all Commodore devices is 16 characters.
+There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
+(The syntax of some commands will make certain characters impossible for disk or file names though, see below.)

 There are four file types (`SEQ`, `PRG`, `USR` and `REL`) that fall into two categories: sequential and relative.

 **Sequential files** only allow linear access, i.e. it is impossible to position the read or write pointer.
 They can be appended to though.
 There are three types of sequential files: `SEQ`, `PRG` and `USR`.
 They are treated the same by DOS, but the user convention is to store executable programs in PRG files and data into SEQ files.